Dan Schlesinger: Professional running career

 His training included 120-mile weeks.
 Through the New York winter, he ran outside in layers of sweatpants, though he often ran without socks.

 He was a recognized as a top runner at the start of the 1983 Boston Marathon, and ran a 2:11:37.
 His place was eighth—it was the deepest field ever run at Boston; 84 men broke the 2:20 barrier.
-He was hoping and training for an Olympic bid, but at the 1984 Olympic Trails Marathon in Buffalo, New York, he did not finish.
+He was hoping and training for an Olympic bid, but at the 1984 Olympic Trials Marathon in Buffalo, New York, he did not finish.

 By 1986, he was back at Boston, where he finished 9th.

 In 1987, he was in Duluth, Minnesota, and won the Grandma's Marathon (so named for the main sponsor, Grandma's Restaurant).
 In his race to the finish in 2:16:00, he put on several surges to drop hometown favorite Dick Beardsley.

 In 1988, Schlesinger trained for the Staten Island Half Marathon, aiming to run with the leaders again.
 This time, he led the pack and broke the tape in 1:05:09.
 In the same year, he was selected to be on the American team to compete at the ASICS Ekiden along with Ross Donoghue, Jim Flynn, Charlie Bevier, and Bill Krohn.

-He set the record half-marathon time for the Maccabiah Games.
+In 1985 he set a record in the half marathon at the Maccabiah Games in a time of 1:05.56.
+The record still stands.